KessokuTeaTime/Tape-Stop/README.md

 # Tape Stop

-At your wish! **Tape Stop** prevents the game from rendering as you leave the game, which may result in a much better performance when you left the game window alone.
+At your wish! **Tape Stop** prevents the game from rendering as you leave, which may result in a much better performance when you left the game window alone.

 You can configure a various of things in the **Mod Menu.** Generously, **Tape Stop** provides 2 ways to decorate your window when the game stopped rendering.